 1. Tell Your Story

-Telling your company’s unique story can prove to be vital when it comes to capturing leads through your website.
+Telling your company’s unique story can prove to be vital when it comes to lead generation through your website.
 And although it can be an important tool for marketing and sales initiatives, your story should be entirely devoted to helping your visitors connect with your brand to form long-term relationships.

 So how should you build your brand’s story?

 Below we’ll explore some of the best ways to craft a story that resonates with your visitors and boosts engagement rates:

 Even though you could probably write an entire book on the conception and motivations of your company, there’s no guarantee that visitors are on your site to learn about it.
 You should understand that your visitors have an issue, and your company can provide the most simple or effective solution to solve it.

 Telling your company’s story should follow a simple framework that most of us should be fairly familiar with: